Volunteer at a South African Game Preserve with GVI

 While on the way to our cheetah, we stop the truck as an impala gingerly steps across our path, followed in quick succession by the thirty others in her herd bounding by.
 A pair of Kudu hides in the thicket.
 Several male zebra snort and stamp as we interrupt their roadside breakfast.
 Soft shadows and tall grass hide prey from ever-watchful eyes of the predator.

 After spending a half hour in the quiet morning watching the antics of the cubs, we snap pictures, gather data, and laugh a lot.
 Cute doesn’t begin to describe a fuzzy, active cheetah cub.
 Part of what we’ve learned in our studies on the expedition is how precarious the plight of the cheetah is in South Africa today.
-As the world’s fastest land animal, its status is listed as threatened and is now considered an Endangered Species.
+As the world’s fastest land animal, its status is listed as threatened and is now considered an Vulnerable Species (just 6,674 adults remain, and the numbers dive each year).
 Their numbers are dwindling due to natural habitats becoming developed and conflict with humans.
 Having the ability to closely record the actions of this beautiful animal raises hope that we may somehow play a part in helping to increase their chance for survival.

 A full week of training classes between game drives in subjects of animal identification, vehicle maintenance, and general management of the reserve ensures the group takes consistent records to be passed along to reserve management.
 Animal population control, feeding profiles, identification, genetic studies, and prey/predator relationships are just a few of the projects undertaken within each expedition.